Windows

 "C:\Program Files\Flexxible\FlexxAgent\VDIServiceUpdater.exe" /Uninstall "C:\Program Files\Flexxible\FlexxAgent\FlexxAgent.exe" /quiet

-The Microsoft Windows installer used to uninstall FlexxAgent does not delete all files, folders, registry keys, or registry values created during the installation of FlexxAgent.
-If you need a clean system image, you can safely delete the following files, folders, registry keys and registry values.
+The Windows installer does not remove all files, folders, keys, or registry values created during the installation.
+For a clean system image, you can manually remove:

 Files